Engoo Blog Travel & Fun

 Prep

-This is short for "preparation," and it refers to getting your tools and ingredients ready in order to cook.
+"Prep" is short for "preparation," which means getting your tools and ingredients ready in order to cook.

 I need some time to prep before I begin cooking.